Eric Newby: Military career

 During the Second World War, Newby was commissioned in the Black Watch in 1940.
 As a junior officer in the Rajput Regiment of the British Indian Army, he studied for six months of 1941 in Fatehgarh, India, for the Lower Standard Urdu Examination that was required to command Indian troops abroad.
 After passing the examination he was posted to North Africa.

 He served in the Black Watch and the Special Boat Section, and was captured during an operation against the coast of Sicily in August 1942.
 He was awarded the Military Cross in 1946 for his part in the raid.

 Newby was sent to a prisoner-of-war camp, PG21, at Chieti, a few miles inland from Pescara on the Adriatic coast, and later to PG49 at Fontanellato, near Parma.
-Escaping with Michael Gilbert and other British prisoners after the Italian Armistice, he was helped to hide in the Apennine countryside by a Slovene anti-fascist woman, Wanda Skof, who married him after the war and became a companion on his travels.
+Escaping with Michael Gilbert and other British prisoners after the Italian Armistice of 3 September 1943, he was helped to hide in the Apennine countryside by a Slovene anti-fascist woman, Vanda Škof (later Wanda Skof), who married him after the war and became a companion on his travels.
 These experiences were described in his memoir Love and War in the Apennines, which focuses on how he was helped by ordinary Italians.
 A film, In Love and War, was made in 2001 based on the book, starring Callum Blue as Newby and Barbora Bobuľová as Wanda.
 He was free until January 1944, when he was recaptured.

 Postwar career

-After the war, he spent 17 years working on and off in the women's fashion business.
+After the war, he spent 17 years working on and off in the women's fashion business, described in the book Something Wholesale (1962).
 In 1956, he set out to climb Mir Samir in the Hindu Kush of Afghanistan with his friend Hugh Carless, an expedition later chronicled in A Short Walk in the Hindu Kush.
 The voyage included a chance meeting with the English explorer Wilfred Thesiger.
 From 1964 to 1973, Newby was Travel Editor for The Observer newspaper.

 Later life and recognition

 In 1967, Newby and his wife began restoring a dilapidated farmhouse in the foothills of the Apuan Alps in Italy.
 A Small Place in Italy, a memoir of the couple's experiences in renovating the house, was published in 1995.

 Newby was awarded a CBE in 1994 and the Lifetime Achievement Award of the British Guild of Travel Writers in 2001.
-His life and work were profiled in ITV's The South Bank Show in 1994.
-He made travel films for the BBC, returning to Parma with his wife Wanda in The Travel Show (1994) and visiting one of his favourite cities, Istanbul (1996).
+His life and work were profiled in ITV's The South Bank Show, directed by Tony Knox, in 1994.
+In the same decade, he made travelogues for the BBC, returning to Parma with his wife Wanda in The Travel Show (1994) and visiting one of his favourite cities, Istanbul (1996), both films directed by Paul Coueslant.

 Newby's last published book was A Book of Lands and Peoples, which appeared in 2003.
-He died at age 86 in Guildford, Surrey.
+He died aged 86 in Guildford, Surrey.